-Shock to 70F/21C, refrigerate to 40F/4C.
+Shock to 70 F/21 C, refrigerate to 40 F/4 C.

-Spread the mixture out on a silicone baking mat or something that will neither stick to it or scorch it.
-Those silicone mats are great, and they’re cheap now too.
+Remove mixture from bag and run through a food mill, or blend it, or process it, just mash it all up, and then squeeze it through a strainer.
+That will catch the seeds.
+Spread the mixture out on a silicone mat or something that will neither stick to it or scorch it.
+Those silicone mats are great, and they are cheap now too.
 They save a lot of clean up.